 A service that connects Oldsmar residents who are looking for employment with local businesses looking for workers.
 Many people in our community are skilled, motivated and ready to work.
 They simply need an opportunity.
 Whether you are a job seeker, an employer, or someone that could volunteer a few hours to review interview skills or resume writing, contact info@OldsmarWorks.org for more info. .

 Weekend Food 4 Kids

 This program helps fill the hunger gap for children whose families struggle to feed them nutritious meals over the weekend.
-Introduced in October of 2015 the program serves Oldsmar Elementary and Forest Lakes Elementary school children.
+Introduced in October of 2014 the program serves Oldsmar Elementary and Westminster Apartments school children.

 In June of 2013 a dear friend and founding contributor to Oldsmar Cares, James Patch passed away.
 In honor of his memory Oldsmar Cares officially formed and named their emergency financial assistance program.
 This program allows for the Oldsmar Cares Board of Directors to award up to $500 for special circumstance financial assistance request.
 Assistance are awarded on a one-time basis in accordance with Oldsmar Cares core values of helping one’s neighbor in need to establish basic needs of food, shelter, health and well-being.
 Previous recipients have received financial assistance after fire, theft, medical and transportation needs.
 Read moreabout Jim Patch's contribution to Oldsmar Cares and the lives he touched.

 At least one day a week a registered nurse volunteer is available to provide blood pressure screenings and to offer important health information.